 CDCR and CCHCS have launched an internal patient registry to assist institutions in monitoring patients with suspected or confirmed COVID-19.
 The COVID-19 Registry also tracks all individuals by risk.
 The registry is updated twice daily and draws from multiple data sources, including the electronic health record system, claims data, and the Strategic Offender Management System to compile risk factor data.
 This registry also includes release date information for each individual, in the event that individuals are to be considered for early release during the pandemic.
 This tool is not publically available as it contains personal health care information protected by medical privacy laws.

 Hiring and Academies

 The Richard A. McGee Correctional Training Center is running academies consecutively.
-The most current Basic Correctional Officer Academy class will graduate on October 16, 2020 with the next class immediately following on October 20, 2020.
-The Basic Correctional Juvenile Academy began on August 3, 2020.
+The most current Basic Correctional Officer Academy class started on October 20, 2020 and will graduate on January 22, 2021.
 Please continue to check our website at joincdcr.com for updates.

 Mental Health Delivery Services

 The well-being and safety of the incarcerated population and staff within CDCR and CCHCS is our top priority.
 We understand how vitally important it is to deliver comprehensive mental health services within our institutions at all times, but especially during these extraordinary times of heightened uncertainty.